josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 ```
 You can ignore the warning messages in the terminal.
 Once it completes, you can see in `fitted_objects/` folder that a new model was created as a result of the training, with the name `model.pkl` unless you change the code

+**There is no Orbit magic so far.
+These are the things that you normally do in a typical data science project, but simplified for illustration purpose.**

+## What happen next in real life?

 Now the model is ready to be deployed and all production systems are wired up.
 You are getting ready to deploy the model and hopefully it will have a positive impact on the business: **lower churn, more revenue month over month**

 In the real life situation, the following would happen on a monthly basis: